Oscillators

 - Concurrent: calls update for each resonator concurrently, with update calls grouped in a fixed number of concurrent tasks

-The vectorized implementation performs updates in parallel, levaraging the SIMD architecture where available.
+The vectorized implementations perform updates in parallel, levaraging the SIMD architecture where available.

 Performance measurements: